Header preview of Little Green site redesign, showing desktop & mobile final screens

 1) What are their pain points?

-2) How do they feel about the visual appeal?
+2) How do they feel about the site's current visual appeal?

 3) What features or functionalities are missing or lacking?